The Trusted Advisor

-Interview with Charles H. Green, co-author of the seminal book “The Trusted Advisor” (2000), celebrating its 20th anniversary.
-The podcast interview.
-He talks about the trust paradoxes, the shift from trust as a personal attribute to reputation and branding, and whether getting real connection is made harder using on-screen connectivity tools.
+Interview with Charles H. Green, co-author of the seminal book “The Trusted Advisor” (2000).
+He talks about the trust paradoxes, the shift from trust as a personal attribute to reputation and branding, and whether getting a real connection is made harder using on-screen connectivity tools.
 He reflects on the Trust Equation which hasn’t changed over the last 20 years.
 Potentially the most powerful component, “intimacy” (feeling emotional security in dealing with a person) is more important than most professionals realize.
 He speaks about lawyers who feel more confident about sharing content than proving intimacy and the importance of listening as a profound method of trust.

 About how he came to write the book: